au-nlp/project-milestone-p2-group23/README.md

 - `report.pdf` - Final report (methods + results).
 - `report_latex.zip` - The source files for the report
 - `assets/` - Images/icons used for notebook previews.
 - `features/` - Preprocessed/versioned features for reproducibility.
+The versioning README.md is also displayed in the code.
 - `drafts/` - A lot of drafts

 ## Usage / Quickstart